semanticarts/ontology-toolkit/README.md

 ## Development Install

-Clone this repo, and navigate to the installed directory.

-To install the toolkit, run `pip install .` (not the dot at the end of the command!) from the root directory, which will install the `onto_tool` command and all its dependencies into your environment.
+To experiment with unreleased features currently in development, clone this repo and navigate to the installed directory.
+Run `python -m setup install`, which will install the `onto_tool` command and all its dependencies into your environment.

 ```